3rd Quarter classes begin the week of Jan 12, 2026.

 6th-8th

-Battle Strategies & Dioramas: WWII European Theater- Battle...
+Battle Strategies & Dioramas: WWII Pacific Theater- Philipp...

 Day(s): Wed

-From Stalingrad to Berlin, the downfall of Nazi Germany.
-This quarter will cover the climactic urban battles of the Eastern Front in Europe, or as the Russians call it, The Great Patriotic War.
-The Eastern front is often sidelined in Western history, but it was quite possibly the most brutal theater of war in human history.
-The Germans invaded Eastern Europe to wage a war of extermination, and instead found themselves hunted like rats in the cities they destroyed.
-This is not the Blitzkrieg, where a modern German army used fancy new tactics to destroy larger armies.
-This is the rat warfare, brutal attrition more akin to the 1st World War, with the trenches swapped for bitter street fighting, where each side was literally fighting in their own homes, for everything they had.
-Using artistic model-making techniques, hand tools, and historical maps, students will each form a 10" X 16" shaped, foam diorama with landscape elements (hills, buildings, rivers, bridges, vegetation, fences, etc) to represent a scene of a famous historical engagement.
-Students will each receive 1:72 scale miniature soldiers to populate their scene.
+For America, WWII started and ended in the Pacific, but there was a long and difficult journey from the disaster at Pearl Harbor in 1941 to V-Day in Tokyo in 1945.
+Using an "Island Hopping" strategy, the US sought to isolate many Japanese strongholds leading to their home islands.
+The Imperial Japanese Navy launched a bold plan to stall the advance of the American battle fleet using their formerly unstoppable carrier force as bait.
+They attempted to trap American invasion transports between deadly battleships to buy more bargaining leverage at eventual peace talks.
+Using artistic model-making techniques, hand tools, and historical maps, students will each form a 10" X 14" shaped, foam diorama with landscape elements (islands, reefs, harbors, airfields, etc) to represent a battle from around the Philippine Sea in 1944.
+Students will each receive scale miniature naval ships to populate their scene.
 Once individual projects are constructed, students will combine their dioramas alongside those of their classmates to approximate the larger battlefield terrain.
 Students will spend the remainder of the quarter learning about the tactics and outcomes of the military engagement while playing a table-top strategy game.
-Student strategists will use a simplified version of the Fire and Fury historical war gaming rule system for moving troops and equipment.
+Student strategists will use a simplified version of the Axis and Allies War at Sea gaming rule system for moving ships and equipment.
 Along with their classmates, students will see how this battle progressed and test different outcome scenarios that might have occurred with different battlefield choices.
 The instructor will use maps and visual presentations to explain the historical background and circumstances leading up to the specific battle.
 Course documents, such as period maps, game rules and all other instructional media will be available via a Google Drive link which will be emailed to parents.
 Topics in this series include: Operation Torch/North Africa (Quarter 1), Battle of Stalingrad (Quarter 2), Iwo Jima (Quarter 3), and Philppine Sea (Quarter 4).
 There is a $25.00 materials fee payable to the instructor on the first day of class.

 2:00 pm-2:55 pm